ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 ### Key Takeaways

-**Checkbox for Toggling:** We used a checkbox input to change the menu's visibility.
+**Checkbox for Toggling**: We used a checkbox input to change the menu's visibility.
 It's an HTML element we can style and manipulate using CSS.

-**Styling the Menu:** We set the menu's right property to -100% to keep it hidden.
-When the checkbox is checked, we change it to 0, revealing the menu.
+**Styling the Menu:** We set the menu's right property to `-100%` to keep it hidden.
+When the checkbox is checked, we change it to `0`, revealing the menu.

-**Responsiveness:** We use position: fixed for the menu to overlay it on top of other content.
+**Responsiveness:** We use `position: fixed` for the menu to overlay it on top of other content.
 The fixed position also makes the menu accessible from any point on the page.

-**Enhanced UX:** The transition property provides smooth animation for better user experience.
+**Enhanced UX:** The `transition` property provides smooth animation for a better user experience.

-**Visibility Control:** The display: none property is used to hide the checkbox, keeping our layout clean.
+**Visibility Control:** The `display: none` property hides the checkbox, keeping our layout clean.

-**Accessibility:** Always use proper attributes and tags, like label for the checkbox, to improve accessibility.
+**Accessibility:** Always use proper attributes and tags, like `label` for the checkbox, to improve accessibility.

-**Positioning:** The position: sticky CSS property is used to make the header stay at the top during scrolling.
+**Positioning:** The `position: sticky` CSS property makes the header stay at the top during scrolling.